ahsan100/Aware_Device_Discovery_plugin/README.md

-AWARE Plugin: YOUR PLUGIN
+AWARE Plugin: Device Discovery
 ==========================

-This plugin measures ...
+This plugin uses NSD to discover the devices on the similar network and uses CoAP to send sensor data.

 # Settings
 Parameters adjustable on the dashboard and client: